MetaMask/metamask-docs/snaps/reference/rpc-api.md

   - `path` - An array, starting with `m`, containing the BIP-32 derivation path to the public key to retrieve, for example, `["m", "44'", "60'"]`.
   - `curve` - The curve to use for the key derivation, must be `'ed25519'` or `'secp256k1'`.
-  - `compressed` - Whether the public key should be compressed.
-Defaults to `false`.
+  - `compressed` - Indicates whether the public key should be compressed.
+    The default is `false`.

 #### Returns